virt-s1/rhel-edge/README.md

 #### Test environment prpare

-1. You can run this scenario on any RHEL machine, like server, laptop, or VM, but KVM has to be enabled.
+1. You can run this scenario on any x86_64 machine, like server, laptop, or VM, but KVM has to be enabled.

         $ls -l /dev/kvm